cloudvista/vaa/readme.md

 B.	Client Analysis Validation and Verification Report

 Note: This task requires the Analysis Team to match the RPC traffic flows to client screens and tasks.
 There is a unique RPC sequence associated with each task (login, logoff, ordering a medication, ordering a lab, writing notes, etc.).
 There will be thousands of unique RPC sequence - one for each interaction / task.
-The Analysis Team must also demonstrate that the matching of these RPC flows to specific screens and tasks are complete and correct.
+The Analysis Team must demonstrate that the matching of these RPC sequences to specific screens and tasks are complete and correct.

 ### VistA Client Use Improvement